razerofficial/java-razer-sdk/README.md

 ### RequestPurchase

 `requestPurchase` initiates a purchase for the logged in user given the context, `identifier` and `product type` of an `ENTITLEMENT` or `CONSUMABLE`.
 The method also takes a listener for the success, failure, and cancel callbacks.
 The context parameter can use the game activity.
-This method should only be invoked after the `RazerSDK` has successfully initialized.
+This method should only be invoked after the `StoreFacade` has successfully initialized.
 Entitlements and consumables need to correspond to the items that were created in the [developer portal](https://devs.ouya.tv).

 Set the product type to `ENTITLEMENT` or `CONSUMABLE`.